 The Agency is indirectly related to Residential Opportunities, Inc. (ROI), Farmville, Virginia, as the organizations share some of the same officers and employees.
 ROI is a nonprofit corporation organized to operate exclusively for charitable purposes.
 ROI owns and operates the Timberlake Village Apartments located in Farmville, Virginia, which is a rental housing project to house elderly families and elderly persons in accordance with the provisions of Section 202, Housing Act of 1959, as amended.
 The Agency receives from ROI \$855 per month under a management agreement with HUD.
-The total management fees for the years ended June 30, 2022 and 2021, were \$10,260 and \$7,020, respectively.
+The total management fees for each of the years ended June 30, 2024 and 2023, from ROI was \$10,260.